open-rpa/docs/docs/flow/ProtocolDetails.md

 ---
 layout: default
 title: Details about network protocol
-parent: Add Sign in Providers
+parent: What Is OpenIAP Flow
 nav_order: 9
 ---
 # Details about the Network Protocol used by OpenIAP Flow